- Open chords

 The song is played in the key of A minor, and if you want, you can just improvise all the way through on the A minor scale, it’ll sound good.
 But of course, you’ll want to learn the actual notes Gary plays as well 🙂

 Oh, this song isn’t suitable for acoustic, sorry…

-Our guitar lesson on Parisianne Walkways can be split up into 3 parts, the big solo, the verse, and the interlude (which is a smaller solo).
+Our guitar lesson on Parisienne Walkways can be split up into 3 parts, the big solo, the verse, and the interlude (which is a smaller solo).

-We’ll of course start out with the initial solo, where we’ll concentrate more on the techniques you’ll need to master to be able to play the song, rather than just learning the notes.
-This will be very advantageous, as these lead guitar techniques are used in loads of other songs as well, so learning to play Parisianne Walkways will be very beneficial if you are into the electric guitar.
+We will, of course, start out with the initial solo, where we’ll concentrate more on the techniques you’ll need to master to be able to play the song, rather than just learning the notes.
+This will be very advantageous, as these lead guitar techniques are used in loads of other songs as well, so learning to play Parisienne Walkways will be very beneficial if you are into the electric guitar.